How is Zeffy free?

 • It should be a voluntary association of employees.

-• The organization must provide payment of life, accident, sickness, or other similar benefits to members, their designated beneficiaries, or dependents.
+• The organization must pay life, accident, sickness, or other similar benefits to members, their designated beneficiaries, or dependents.
 All of its operations must be dedicated to providing such benefits.

-• Its net earnings must not benefit any private shareholder or individual other than through the payment of the aforementioned benefits.
+• Its net earnings must not benefit any private shareholder or individual other than by paying the benefits above.

 Different Types of Voluntary Employees’ Beneficiary Associations